Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 19. Which of the Reserved Instance (RI) pricing models can change the attributes of the RI as long as the exchange results in the creation of RIs of equal or greater value?
     - A. Dedicated RIs.
+      [tied to specific hardware for compliance/isolation needs]
     - B. Scheduled RIs.
+      [reserved for specific recurring time windows]
     - C. Convertible RIs.
+      [Less Discount than Standard but high flexible
     - D. Standard RIs.
+      [Biggest Discount but no flexible]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C